-- Rudolph was a tiny baby and no one expected her to live long.
-Discuss with children why access to medical care and preventive medicine was not available in Tennessee in 1940. - Rudolph was stricken with polio when she was five years old.
-Discuss polio and how children today are vaccinated against it.
+- Rudolph was a tiny baby, and in 1940 Tennessee no one expected her to live long.
+Discuss with children why access to medical care and preventive medicine was not available then. - Rudolph was stricken with polio when she was five years old.
+Discuss polio and how today children are vaccinated against it.